 What’s great about PVC is that the fittings don’t have to be glued to be sturdy, which means you can break down the booth for storage or on-the-go recording as necessary.

-Of course, the vocalist is completely surrounded to absorb reflections at every angle, making it the best all-around DIY vocal booth.
+Of course, in the blanket vocal booth vocalist is completely surrounded to absorb reflections at every angle, making it the best all-around DIY vocal booth.